spilliams/terrascope/README.md

 prone, if each of these use-cases in each AWS account had their own modules.
 The problem you have then is 180 or so individual terraform modules.

-This last is the problem that `terraboots` seeks to simplify.
+This last is the problem that `terrascope` seeks to simplify.

 ### Scopes

-The main concept to understand in order to use `terraboots` effectively is that of "scopes".
+The main concept to understand in order to use `terrascope` effectively is that of "scopes".
 Here we use that term to mean a sort of "build context".
 The goal is to create and maintain a tree of nested scopes that matches your organization's engineering domain architecture.